DYER: The Crowd and the Law - Merritt Herald

 Like the Romanian decree, its legality was doubtful.
 As in Romania, the protesting crowds came out in large numbers in the United States (though proportionally in much smaller numbers, and certainly not for five successive nights).
 But what really brought Trump’s plan grinding to a halt, at least for the moment, was a judge.

-U.S. District Senior Judge James Robarts of Seattle issued an order suspending the Trump ban — and even President Trump obeyed it (although he did refer to Robarts, with typical graciousness, as a “so-called judge”).
+U.S. District Senior Judge James Robarts of Seattle issued an order suspending the Trump ban — and even President Trump obeyed it (although he did refer to Robarts, with typical graciousness, as a “so-called judge.”)
 The whole machinery of government went into reverse, entry visas are being re-validated, and even Syrian immigrants are being admitted to the United States again.
-The rule of law has prevailed.
+The rule of law had prevailed.

 Two crises in two democratic countries, and two reasonably satisfactory resolutions.
 It was the Crowd that did the heavy lifting in Romania, and the Law that did the crucial work in the United States.
 But they should not be seen as alternatives; sometimes you need them both.